 - CONSIDER CONSTIPATION PREVENTION

-Teardrop breast augmentation is a cosmetic procedure that involves using teardrop shaped breast implants to augment the size of a woman’s breasts.
-The fact that the implants are teardrop shaped simply means that the lower half of the implant is fuller and rounder than the upper half.
-If you can imagine what a teardrop looks like, teardrop implants mimic that shape.
+Teardrop boobs is a plastic surgery term for teardrop breast implants procedure that involves using teardrop implants to augment the size and natural breast shape of a woman.
+The fact that the implants are teardrop implants shaped simply means that the lower half of the implant is fuller and rounder than the upper half.
+If you can imagine what a teardrop implants looks like, teardrop implants mimic that shape.

-You may hear your plastic surgeon refer to a teardrop shaped breast implant as having a “fuller lower pole”.
+You may hear your plastic surgeon refer to a teardrop shaped breast implants as having a “fuller lower pole”.
 This term can be confusing at first blush, so let us explain.

 Basically, plastic surgeons refer to breasts and breast implants as having an upper pole and a lower pole.
 The upper pole is the top half of the breast — everything above the nipple.
 The lower pole is the bottom half of the breast — everything below the nipple.

-Women naturally tend to have “lower pole fullness”, which means there’s more breast tissue below the nipple.
-Basically, a teardrop breast implant mimics this shape, so teardrop implants have “lower pole fullness” too.
+Women naturally tend to have “lower pole fullness”, which means there’s more tissue below the nipple.
+Basically, a teardrop breast implants mimics this shape, so teardrop implants have “lower pole fullness” too.

-Teardrop shaped implants have an asymmetrical shape, which means there is a “right way” and a “wrong way” for them to be inserted into place.
-Because they must be placed a certain way, this means they cannot rotate while inside your body either.
+Teardrop breast implants have an asymmetrical shape, which means there is a “right way” and a “wrong way” for them to be inserted into place.
+Because teardrop implants must be placed a certain way, this means teardrop implants cannot rotate while inside your body either.

-It can be difficult to stop implants from rotating, however, so manufacturers have designed teardrop implants to have a very slight texture on their surface.
-This texture helps keep teardrop implants from rotating or otherwise shifting position.
+It can be difficult to stop Teardrop implants from rotating, however, so manufacturers have designed teardrop breast implants to have a very slight texture on their surface.
+This texture helps keep teardrop breast implants from rotating or otherwise shifting position.

 Round implants are — as the name implies — perfectly round.
 If you were to set a round implant flat on a table, it would look the same all the way around and from every angle.
-Because round implants are perfectly symmetrical, it doesn’t matter what side goes up or what side goes down when your surgeon places them during surgery.
+Because tear drop and round breast implants are perfectly symmetrical, it doesn’t matter what side goes up or what side goes down when your surgeon places them during surgery.

 Furthermore, as you heal and go about your life, round implants can rotate fully without consequence.
 Your breasts will never look different because it doesn’t matter which end is up.